banner

 For years, the tradition of trying to cure the ills of our society through technology has persisted: “Got slums?
 Let’s build low-cost housing!”
 “Can’t afford that TV?
 We’ll make a cheaper one that you can buy on time, even if it breaks before you finish paying for it!”
 “Your child isn’t learning, education is too expensive?
 We’ll build you a teaching machine that guarantees your child passes the tests!”

-In this brief statement, what we want to do is discuss some aspects of the learning process that we believe can be enhanced through technological media.
+In this brief exposition, what we want to do is discuss some aspects of the learning process that we believe can be enhanced through technological media.
 Most of the roots of the ideas have many theories about children.
 We feel that a child is a “verb” rather than a “noun,” an actor rather than an object; he is not an enlarged pigeon or mouse; he is trying to obtain a model of the surrounding environment to cope with; his theory is about the “practical” concept of how to get from idea A to idea B, rather than the “consistent” branches of formal logic, and so on.
 We want to understand how he currently thinks in order to influence him, rather than merely trying to replace his model with our own.

 This new medium will not “save the world” from disaster.
-Like books, it brings a series of new vistas and a series of new problems.
+Like books, it brings a series of new perspectives and a series of new problems.
 However, books have encapsulated and transmitted centuries of human knowledge to everyone; perhaps this active medium can also convey something thought-provoking and creative!

 Two children sit on the grass playing with Dynabooks

-“No,” Beth said, “it’s too easy.”
+“No,” Beth says, “it’s too easy.”

 “Um, let me see.
 When the spaceship is in space without the sun, it just keeps moving forward because there’s nothing to stop it.
 Every time we press the thrust button, your program increases speed in the direction the spaceship is pointing.”

 “What do you mean?”
-Jimmy was confused.
+Jimmy is confused.

-“But how do we do that?
-Oh my!!”
+“But what do we do?”
+Oh my!!

 “Before you learn to think, you must learn to think well.
 In retrospect, this proves too difficult.” — A. France

 The work and ideas of O.K.
 Moore and Seymour Papert particularly influenced the emergence of the DynaBook concept.
-Both believed that children are active agents, creators, and explorers, and are intellectually much stronger than generally thought.
+Both believed that children are active agents, creators, and explorers, and intellectually much stronger than generally thought.

 Some principles of Moore's “talking typewriter” are worth studying.
 He believed that rather than children lacking long attention spans, they find it difficult to remain rational in thought or activity.
-For one idea, playing the role of a “patient listener” quickly becomes boring and attention-deficient unless other roles can also be played, such as “catalyst,” “referee,” or “player,” etc. An environment that allows very different viewpoints to be accepted is very conducive to children's activities of differentiation, abstraction, and synthesis.
+For one idea, playing the role of a “patient listener” quickly becomes boring and attention-deficient unless other roles can also be played, such as “catalyst,” “referee,” or “player.”
+An environment that allows very different viewpoints to be accepted is very conducive to children’s activities of differentiation, abstraction, and synthesis.

 “Should computers be programmed by children, or should children program computers?” — S. Papert

-In the process of “teaching children to think,” Papert, by giving them an environment where they can write programs for their own purposes (animation, games, etc.), is astonishingly similar to Moore, although the philosophical background is artificial intelligence and Piaget.
+In the process of “teaching children to think,” Papert, by giving them an environment where they can write programs for their own purposes (animation, games, etc.), is remarkably similar to Moore, although the philosophical background is artificial intelligence and Piaget.

 With Dewey, Piaget, and Papert, we believe that children “learn from practice,” and much of the alienation in modern education stems from the vast philosophical distance between what children can “do” and many adult behaviors of the 20th century.
-Unlike African children playing with bows and arrows, which engage them in future adult activities, American children either indulge in trivial imitation (children in nurse costumes caring for dolls) or are forced to participate in activities that will yield no results for years, which alienates them (math: “Multiplication is good for you—look, you can solve problems in the book”; music: “Practice the violin, and three years later we might tell you something about music”; etc.).
+Unlike African children playing with bows and arrows, which engages them in future adult activities, American children either indulge in trivial imitation (children in nurse costumes caring for dolls) or are forced to participate in activities that will yield no results for years, which alienates them (math: “Multiplication is good for you—look, you can solve problems in the book”; music: “Practice the violin, and three years later we might tell you something about music”; etc.).

 Epistemology#

 Jean Piaget's life work is both broad and profound enough to disdain any rough summary.
-Because there are summaries and commentaries (such as Furth: Piaget and Knowledge: Theoretical Foundations), a more selective strategy needs to be adopted.
+Because there are summaries and comments (such as Furth: Piaget and Knowledge: Theoretical Foundations), a more selective strategy needs to be adopted.

 First, knowledge, especially that of young children, is preserved as a series of operational models, each of which is temporary and does not need to be logically consistent with other models.
 (They are essentially algorithms and strategies, not logical axioms, judgments, and theorems.)
 Logic is used in development, even through non-logical strategies.